 - Print off your itinerary or take a screenshot of it on your phone so you have easy access.

-- Create a longer list of possible activities than you can complete so you can choose in the moment!
+- Create a longer list of possible activities that you can complete so you can choose in the moment!
 It makes your trip feel more authentic to how you’re feeling rather than regimented.

 - Have a plan for wet/damp clothes.
 Set up a makeshift clothesline in your car for wet jackets and pants to dry.